 Keeping your antivirus programs up-to-date is always good advice and can help protect you against known threats to your computer’s security.
 Additionally, keeping your device’s operating system up-to-date with the latest patches will help guard your device from unauthorized entry.

-Always be suspicious of links in emails from users you don’t know.
+Always be suspicious of links in emails from users you don’t know, for it could be phishing.
 Remember, if an email looks fishy, it’s better to leave it unopened than to risk infection.
 If you think a company may have sent you an email, contact them directly to address the issue rather than risking opening a potentially harmful email.

 How a VPN May Be the Best Guard for Your Webcam